Istiaq-Hossain-Shawon/geolocation-web/README.md

 # Geo-location using Angular
-An Angular 11 Sample Project to Implement google map to show  five district with marker.
+An Angular 11 Sample Project to Implement google map to show  five districts with marker.

 ###### Before Running this Project
  1. Install npm packages using 'npm install' command.